ajhenley/gitbook/algorithms_final_project.md

 2. Solving a Rubik's cube
 3. Finding a word in a dictionary (not online dictionary... the paper kind)
 4. Printing a copy of an article about you online and mailing that copy to your Grandma who doesn't have a computer.
+5. Opening a document in Microsoft Word and searching for all instances of a word and replacing with another word.